-The Celestron Trailseeker 8×42 is a top pick for many casual and veteran birders, and it’s all for a good reason.
+The Celestron Trailseeker 8×42 is a top pick for many casual and veteran birders, and it’s all with good reason.
 These all-around binoculars offer the perfect combination of performance, quality, and weight that seems to be tailor-fit for bird watching.

 The performance of the Trailseeker is also where most people rave about it.
-The 8x magnification and 42 lens diameter is what most birders consider to be the sweet spot for the hobby.
-The generous field of view allows you to easily track birds even while they’re fast in flight.
+The 8x magnification and 42 lens diameter is what most birders consider to be the sweet spot for this hobby.
+The generous field of view allows you to easily track birds even when they’re fast in flight.

 As bonus, you also get a lot of extras in the package, like a handy carrying case and a comfortable padded strap.

 If you’re a birder looking for pair of binoculars that you’ll grow into, the Celestron Trailseeker 8×42 is one of our best recommendations.
 You’ll be hard pressed to find the same specs and quality at this price tier.